prassr/gnu-linux-commands/Week-5/Lecture2.md

 ##  Security Tips
 * Do not give set uid permission to the scripts.
-* Make sure that user input processes are safe.
+* Make sure that processing user input is safe.